Clinical-Genomics/microSALT/README.md

 ## Usage
-* Use the `analyse` function to start sbatch job(s), producing output to `folders['results']`.
-Afterwards the parsed results  are uploaded to the SQL back-end and produce reports (HTML).
+* `microSALT analyse` contains functions to start sbatch job(s) & produce output to `folders['results']`.
+Afterwards the parsed results  are uploaded to the SQL back-end and produce reports (HTML), which are then automatically e-mailed to the user.
-* Various functionality, including adding manually new reference organisms and re-generating reports; are stored under the `utils` commands.
+* `microSALT utils` contains various functionality, including adding manually new reference organisms and re-generating reports.

 ## Databases
 ### MLST Definitions